GrimEmbrace/GrimEmbrace/README.md

 ✦ I go by **Hypo** / Grim / Neuro mostly

 ✦ Heavy cudcomfort, feel free to always sit with me unless stated otherwise!

-Also feel free to interact ( i prefer w2i since im usually offtab) im nice i swear
+✦ PLEASE interact esp if you have the same interests as me (w2i preferred though im not always on tab) plspls

 ✦ I am very shy around new people, please do expect me to be awkward at first though  i always try my best to match energy, if you're energetic i'll be to